croquet/croquet-docs/virtual-dom/tutorials/Virtual DOM Tutorial.md

 First, copy the Croquet library file into a directory called `croquet.

 ~~~~~~~~
-# mkdir -p croquet; curl -L -o croquet/croquet-latest.min.js https://unpkg.com/@croquet/croquet@1.0
+# mkdir -p croquet; curl -L -o croquet/croquet-latest.min.js https://cdn.jsdelivr.net/npm/@croquet/croquet@1
 ~~~~~~~~

 The `-L` option specifies to follow redirection.
-You may also copy the file from `https://unpkg.com/@croquet/croquet@1.0/pub/croquet.min.js`, or replace the `&lt;script&gt;` tag to point to the unpkg URL.
+You may also copy the file from `https://cdn.jsdelivr.net/npm/@croquet/croquet@1/pub/croquet.min.js`, or replace the `&lt;script&gt;` tag to point to the jsdelivr URL.

 Run `server.js` in the top directory from a terminal using `node`.
 ~~~~~~~~